 - BIONICLE's Bara Magna arc has the villainous Skrall tribe coming from the mountainous north to conquer the planet, though they themselves were driven south by an even nastier group of shapeshifting warriors.

 - Inverted in the Command & Conquer for the Tiberium timeline: The element Tiberium, with its extreme mutagenic and toxic properties, has its growth stymied by the cold.
 Therefore, it is the Good Guys that strike from the North.

 - Lord of Destruction, the Expansion Pack to Diablo II, adds a fifth act which sets the barbarian homeland way up in the snowy mountain peaks of Arreat.
 Subverted as their entire culture is dedicated to battling evil, and Baal invaded their space rather than controlling it from the get-go.

-- MMORPG Dofus recently released an entire new continent called Frigost.
+- MMORPG Dofus has an entire continent called Frigost.
 Oddly, it's not particularly far north, instead being situated in the middle of the ocean far to the west of the normal world.
 It was originally not particularly grim at all, until the ruler of the island decided it would be a good idea to try and create an eternal summer for the island's farmers.
 This did not go down well with the demon who controls December, and provoked him into freezing the island for the past century.

 - Donkey Kong Country 2, sort of.
 Both of the game's ice-themed levels are in the northern-most area of the map.
 And it is a pretty grim place.
 And it's definitely "up".